 Cabriole: It has a beautiful and delicate style with curved lines, ornaments or engravings.
 The legs and armrest frequently curve outward and down, giving it a feminine look.
 A perfect choice for a classic home decor.

 Chaise Lounge: Literally a “long chair”.
 It’s a comfortable sofa choice for one person.
+Perfect for long reading afternoons.
 It may come with only one armrest or without any, giving it a sort of asymmetrical look.
-It’s highly versatile and fits all kinds of decoration styles.
+It’s highly versatile and fits all kinds of decorating styles.

-Love Sofa or Loveseat: It’s basically a sofa that only fits two people, which helps creating intimacy.
+Love Sofa or Loveseat: It’s basically a sofa that only fits two people, which helps to create intimacy.
 It comes in a large variety of forms, styles and fabrics, but it usually has a tight back and four to six legs for extra support.
 “Settees” are similar to Love sofas, but even narrower.
+A Loveseat is in the small-sized sofas category.

 Tuxedo: Sometimes considered a modernized version of the Chesterfield.
 It has a clear, box-like, geometric form, with arms and back of the same height that provide good support to sit comfortably.
 A versatile sofa that fits formal and contemporary looks.